-Five Colorado Scenic Drives for your Porsche 718 Boxster
+Five Colorado Scenic Drives for Your New Dream Car

-Of course, if you’re anything like me, the specifications for the car don’t make you salivate so much as the sight and sound of them driving through twisty coastlines and mountain passes.
-To this extent, I thought it might be helpful to suggest some scenic routes in the Denver-area that would enable you to approximate similar (if not better) terrain and views to those in above video clips.
+For me, the specifications of my car don’t make me salivate as much as the sights and sounds of it weaving through twisty coastlines and mountain passes.
+So with summer almost here, I thought it might be helpful to suggest some scenic routes in the Denver-area that would enable you to put your new Porsche or Audi through its paces.
 For convenience sake, I dropped pins on Prestige Imports as the start and finish of each route in the below maps.
-Without further ado, then, here are five Colorado scenic drives for your Porsche 718 Boxster.
+Without further ado, here are five Colorado scenic drives for you and your dream car.

 Scenic drives near Denver